ThinkDataEd/student/docs/unit1/section3.md

 4. You will read informative texts to evaluate claims based on data.

 ##<p style="background: black; color: white; text-align: center;">**Data File or Data Collection Method**</p>
-*<u>Data Collection Method:</u>*
+*<u>Data Collection Method:</u>* *Time-Use Participatory Campaign*

-**Time-Use Participatory Campaign:** You will monitor the amount of time you devote to activities such as sleeping, studying, eating, and partaking in media.
+ You will monitor the amount of time you devote to activities such as sleeping, studying, eating, and partaking in media.

 *<u>Data Files:</u>*